microsoft/securitydev/README.md

 # Get Started as Microsoft Security Developer

 Welcome to the Microsoft Security Dev repository!
 This repository is a landing page to learn about  Microsoft security APIs, services and communities.
 This will enable application developers to build security applications catering to different requirements.
 Furthermore, this repo is a starting point to share code, libraries, notebooks, workbooks, and queries for building connected experiences.

+Read the [blogpost](https://aka.ms/securitydevblogpost) for more details.

 Feedback / Questions / Bugs to report?
 File [issues](https://github.com/Microsoft/securitydev/issues)